 There are hundreds of websites and organizations with websites on the Internet that are dedicated to helping the families of alcoholics.
-While some are significantly more helpful than others, many will be able to provide with information and resources, and many others have communities of members who can provide a great deal of support.
+While some are significantly more helpful than others, many will be able to provide information, resources, and even communities of members who can provide a great deal of support.

 Get Help Now

-If your parent is struggling with alcoholism or other substance abuse issues, help is out there waiting for you.
-Contact a treatment expert today who will help you find a rehab facility that will get your parent back on the road to recovery.
+If your parent is struggling with alcoholism or other substance abuse issues, help is out there.
+Contact a treatment provider today.